heptarch/heptarch.github.io/drafts/demon.md

 West District Post Office, a third of a mile hence.
-The tubes make it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
+The tubes make it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at their ultimate terminus: a bear market.
 Although the Post Office uses it for a few years, it runs at a loss, and the system is officially retired in 1874.

 But a company ambitious enough to propose a subterranean network of